Sina-Ghaderi/ecookie/Readme.md

 checkout [example](_example/) folder... simple http server that uses ecookie package

 this package lives on [snix public git servers](https://git.snix.ir/), this one is just a mirror..
-use `go get snix.ir/ecookie` or `go get github.com/sina-ghaderi/ecookie` to use this packge.
+execute `go get snix.ir/ecookie` or `go get github.com/sina-ghaderi/ecookie` to use this packge.

 ### ecookie process flow